ldsouza/ldsouza.github.io/_posts/2017-10-7-O365-updates-from-ignite.md

 ![Image]({{ site.url }}/images/blog/whats-new-ignite-2017/1.jpg)

-A large organizations connect their Modern Workplace with One Drive and SharePoint and thee growth and usage is phenomenal.
-Here are some exciting updates that were announced at Ignite 2017.
+A large organizations connect their Modern Workplace with One Drive and SharePoint and their growth and adoption rate is phenomenal.

 ![Image]({{ site.url }}/images/blog/whats-new-ignite-2017/2.JPG)

+Here are some exciting updates that were announced at Ignite 2017 -

 ## One Drive - Share and Work Together